jcheminform/jcheminform-author-guidelines/guidelines/datanote.md

 The main section of the article starts with a Objective section explaining where the data came from and why it was collected citing a selection of relevant literature, particularly articles describing data (re)used in this article, and how this data is or can be used.
 The Limitations section should discuss the limitations of the data to help the reader to assess the reusability.
+When your data is collected from other data, adhere to the [DataCite](https://datacite.org/cite-your-data.html) principles (and please use *[cito:usesDataFrom]*, see the Citation Typing Ontology section below).

 The Data description should contain a table describing the data files presented in this publication in a general paragrah, following by two subsections describing the methodologies used curate the data